 Improve your organisation´s security and resilience against fake news and information influence activities by:

-- Providing accurate facts and authoritative information to the entire organization, to strengthen the resilience and level of knowledge internally.
+- Providing accurate facts and authoritative information to the entire organisation, to strengthen the resilience and level of knowledge internally.

-- Prepare your organization with the knowledge and skills needed for detecting and identifying disinformation as well as information influence activities so that you can meet it with accurate information,
+- Prepare your organisation with the knowledge and skills needed for detecting and identifying disinformation as well as information influence activities so that you can meet it with accurate information,

-- Create networks within the organization so that you can more easily detect if someone is trying to influence you,
+- Create networks within the organisation so that you can more easily detect if someone is trying to influence you,

-- Create networks with other organizations and stakeholders to give you more power to discover and counter disinformation,
+- Create networks with other organisations and stakeholders to give you more power to discover and counter disinformation,

 - Review your risks and vulnerabilities and conduct an analysis of your most important target groups and stakeholders.